LADY IN THE PEW

 She hesitated, brushing a strand of hair behind her ear like it gave her cover.
 “Did I… did I push you away?
 Telling you about my life before the church?”
 Her eyes flicked up at him, quick and nervous, then back down.
 “I know I was vague.
 Ambiguous.
 I thought maybe you didn’t want someone with that kind of… past.”

 Keith felt the answer before he said it.
 That dull, reflexive ache in his gut—the recognition that anyone might’ve thought the same thing in her shoes.
 Hell, he would have.
-Had, more times than he cared to admit.
-He wasn’t better.
+Had more times than he cared to admit.
+He was no better.
 Not by a long stretch.
 Still, he said, “No. That’s not it.”

 He tried for a smile, but it came out more like a grimace.
 “You wouldn’t believe it.”